mfput/Kode-With-Klossy-Final-Project/README.md

 # Kode-With-Klossy-Final-Project
-Final Project for Karlie Kloss' 10 week bootcamp
+Final Project for Karlie Kloss' 10 week bootcamp.
+On Wednesday we kode.
+#kodewithkarlie